JL907/Katarina/README.md

 ---

 ## Old Patch Notes
+`1.2.0`
+* Fixed an issue where Voracity would cast multiple times when picking up daggers
+* Fixed an issue where Daggers colliding with enemies would make them float in the air
+* Fixed an issue where Bouncing Blades would go on cooldown when there were no valid targets in multiplayer
+* Fixed an issue where Bouncing Blades sounds and animations weren't playing in multiplayer
+* Dagger Physics adjusted
+* Bouncing Blades now place dagger after first enemy hit
+* Bouncing Blades visual effect speed increased

 `1.1.2`
 * Katarina sound attenuation lowered to 100 meters down from 200 meters
 * Shunpo will blink towards Katarina's target only if the basic attack button is held